Design and characterization of a photosensor system for the RELICS experiment: Case study of impacts of muon signals in RELICS

 \subsection{Waveform fidelity for muon S2}

 Compared to muon S1, the average light intensity of S2s induced by the muon is smaller.
-However, ionized electrons from a muon can occupy the entire drift time of 178 $\SI{2}{\micro\second}$, such that the long-term effect on the PMT saturation cannot be neglected on the waveform level.
+However, ionized electrons from a muon can occupy the entire drift time of $\SI{178}{\micro\second}$, such that the long-term effect on the PMT saturation cannot be neglected at the waveform level.
 As we rely on muon S2 to reconstruct muon tracks to suppress delayed electrons, a demonstration of the fidelity of a waveform under a large muon S2-like signal showcases the advantage of the dynode readout.
 Here, we tested the long-duration LED response of the PMTs at a constant light intensity over the entire drift time, sampling across intensities expected during a muon S2 in RELICS.
-In figure~\ref{fig:muon_duration}, we report the time waveform infidelity that happens as a consequence of saturation, defined as the time the output from the PMT drops to 50\% of the original height after a continuous light.
-Red circle and orange triangle denote the measurements with the dynode and anode readout, respectively.
+In figure~\ref{fig:muon_duration}, we report the time waveform infidelity that happens as a consequence of saturation, defined as the time the output from the PMT drops to $\SI{50}{\percent}$ of the original height after a continuous light.
+Red circles and orange triangles denote the measurements with dynode and anode readout, respectively.
 Power-law functions were fitted to the data in the same color.
-This is overlaid with a population of muon S2 signals in signal duration and intensity, to estimate the proportions of muon S2 waveforms that maintain high fidelity, by counting below the fitted lines.
+These are overlaid with a population of muon S2 signals in signal duration and intensity, and the fraction of muon S2 waveforms that retain high fidelity is estimated by counting events below the fitted curves.
 We conclude that the current dynode-7 configuration covers $\SI{68}{\percent}$ of muon S2 signals, significantly higher than the $\SI{12}{\percent}$ from the anode.
-This shows the dynode readout recovers 5 times of muon S2 that maintains full energy information.
-Exploiting the observed linear relation in dynode-7 and anode, we further extrapolate our estimation for the sixth dynode (the magenta dashed line) and the fifth dynode (the blue dashed line), and estimated coverages of $\SI{94}{\percent}$ and $\SI{98}{\percent}$, respectively.
+This shows that the dynode readout recovers 5 times more muon S2 signals than could be achieved with anode readout alone, maintaining superior energy information.
+Exploiting the observed linear relation in dynode-7 and anode, we extrapolate this trend to the sixth dynode (magenta dashed line) and the fifth dynode (blue dashed line), obtaining estimated coverages of $\SI{94}{\percent}$ and $\SI{98}{\percent}$, respectively.